MichelleGri/memory-royale/README.md

 ### Typography

-Only one font was imported from [Google Fonts](https://fonts.google.com/) into the style.css file: Varela Round to be used throughout the game.
+Only one font, Varela Round, was imported from [Google Fonts](https://fonts.google.com/) into the style.css file to be used throughout the game.
 This font was chosen as it is appears soft and playful, and is easily readable for children.

 ### Imagery